Thursday, July 24, 2014

 Fall 2014.

 He is a good kid - the only problem is that no one understands him and his bad hair.
-A touchy subject of Venezuela that won plenty awards in many festivals, such as San Sebastian, Toronto, and La Havana.
+A touchy subject about Venezuela that won plenty of awards at many festivals, such as San Sebastián, Toronto, and Havana.

 20. Beloved Sisters